ChinweIjy1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that prints the result of the addition
-A script that prints the result of POWER divided by DIVIDE A script that prints the result of BREATH to the power of LOVE
+A script that prints the result of POWER divided by DIVIDE A script that prints the result of BREATH to the power of LOVE A script that converts a number from base 2 to base 10